Amin-MAG/My-Notes/ACID.md

 Consistency means that a transaction must follow all the rules and leave the database in a good state.
 It means all constraints, triggers, and other rules will always be enforced.

-> **Tip:** Keep in mind that Consistency make databases harder to scale.
+> **Tip:** Keep in mind that Consistency makes databases harder to scale.

-## Isolatio
+## Isolation

 Isolation is all about how concurrent transactions interact with each other.
-Different kind of transactions will not interfere with each other.
+Different kinds of transactions will not interfere with each other.

-### Need to ream more about
+### Need to read more about

 - Dirty Read
 - Non-repeatable Read